SMC242/uni-notes/cs/Data Science/Mathematical Optimisation.md

 # Approximation
 - When you have a target and want to get as close as possible to it
 - Application: [[Machine Learning]]
+- Typically involves training with a large dataset of examples

 # Spaces
 - [[#Parameters|Parameter spaces]] may be continuous or discrete